 I’ve been there.

-If you find yourself or someone you know in this position, I encourage you to download this free resource I developed for a local University at the start of the COVID-19 pandemic.
+If you find yourself or someone you know in this position, I encourage you to download this resource I developed for a local University at the start of the COVID-19 pandemic.
 The group was filled with fear and uncertainty and I took the larger toolkit I use to help clients overcome Imposter Syndrome and distilled it into a group of handy tools.
 I still use these tools today.